steelscape02/JSON_Converter/README.md

 - Refine engine to better handle objects
 - Add an acrylic background to the UI
 - Refine UI for attractiveness
-- Add language support for C++
-- Add language support for Python